Demaryius Thomas: 2013 season

-Recording 92 catches for 1,430 yards and 14 touchdowns during the 2013 regular season, Thomas ranked ninth in the league for receptions, fourth in yards, and second in touchdowns.
+Recording 92 receptions for 1,430 yards and 14 touchdowns during the regular season, Thomas ranked ninth in the league for receptions, fourth in yards, and second in touchdowns.
 He finished second in the NFL to Jimmy Graham in receiving touchdowns, but his 14 touchdowns led all wide receivers.
 Thomas led the team in targets, receptions, and yards for the second consecutive year.
 He also led the team in receiving touchdowns.

 Thomas was again voted to the Pro Bowl in 2013.
 He was selected to the Associated Press All-Pro team for the first time in his career.

-Thomas averaged 9.33 receptions and 102 yards per game during the 2013–2014 playoffs, including the Super Bowl.
+Thomas averaged 9.33 receptions and 102 yards per game during the 2013–14 playoffs, including the Super Bowl.
 He also scored a touchdown in every playoff game.
-In the Divisional Round against the San Diego Chargers, he had eight receptions for 54 receiving yards and a touchdown in the 24–17 victory.
-In the AFC Championship, against the New England Patriots, he had seven receptions for 134 receiving yards and a touchdown in the 26–16 victory.
+In the Divisional Round against the San Diego Chargers, Thomas recorded eight receptions for 54 yards and a touchdown in the 24–17 victory.
+During the AFC Championship Game against the New England Patriots, he had seven receptions for 134 yards and a touchdown in the 26–16 victory.
 Thomas set a then NFL record for most catches in a Super Bowl game by a player (James White broke the record in Super Bowl LI with 14 catches), despite reportedly playing most of the game with a separated shoulder.
 In Super Bowl XLVIII, Thomas had a then-Super Bowl record 13 receptions for 118 yards and a touchdown, but the Broncos lost 43–8 to the Seattle Seahawks.
-He was ranked #49 by his peers on the NFL Top 100 Players of 2014 list.
+He was ranked 44th by his peers on the NFL Top 100 Players of 2014 list.